JairDhyego/jairDhyego/README.md

 ## Hi!
 My name is Dhyego! 🖐️
-passionate about Technology and learning every day about life.
+Passionate about Technology and learning every day about life.
 At present i have been Studied about programming and perfecting in the main tools in the area.. </br>
 Keep moving forward, tackling one challenge at a time!

 ### English in development